Bachelor In Paradise Episode 3 Recap

 Advertisement

-For the sake of time and organisation, we'll move couple by couple.
+For the sake of time and organization, we'll move couple by couple.

 Tia & Colton